massoncheg/forgejo-docs/docs/user/actions/security.md

 Your workflow will never be executed by a runner that does not belong to one of these groups.

+### Pull requests from forks

+When a repository is publicly available on a Forgejo instance with open registration, any user can open a pull request that includes code to be executed by Forgejo Actions.
+Checkout the [section dedicated to trust management](../security-pull-request) for more information.

 ### Automatic token

 When a workflow is started, a unique authentication token is automatically created.
 It can be used to read the repositories associated with the workflow, even when they are private.
 This token is automatically destroyed when the workflow finishes.